 Our afternoon program offers a wide and alternating variety of activities that will allow your child to explore new skills and find new passions.
 The array of activities - offered by specialists both visiting and in-house - focuses on the development of the whole child, with a concentration on soul, body and mind.

-Kidnasium™ queen Kim Snabl brings “Gym in a Box” to Orchard House!
+Kidnasium™ queen Kim Snabl brings her expertise to Orchard House!
 This gym program, complete with Kidnasium gym equipment and music, targets the children’s strength, flexibility, balance and rhythm.
 Each class includes a dance, cardio and stretch routine, helping to develop both motor skills and muscle tone.

-During this afternoon activity, children explore all areas of gymnastics – tumbling, balancing, jumping, rolling, etc. They are encouraged to follow obstacle courses, work on specific gymnastic skills, and follow rhythmic pieces.
-Each class builds on the child’s gross motor skills and provides them with the necessary tools to strengthen their gymnastic movement and flexibility.
+In this preparation to gymnastics class, our Little Bouncers practice a variety of floor mat exercises such as tumbling, balancing, jumping and rolling.
+They are encouraged to follow obstacle courses, work on specific gymnastic skills, and follow rhythmic pieces.
+Each class promotes gross motor skills and provides the children with the necessary tools to strengthen their movement and flexibility.

-Sportball-certified coaches offer non-competitive sports instruction for children aged 2 to 5 years old.
-Children are introduced to 8 popular sports: soccer, hockey, basketball, baseball, volleyball, tennis, golf & football using creative instruction and positive encouragement.
+SportballTM-certified coaches offer non-competitive sports instruction for children aged 2 to 5 years old.
+The children are introduced to 8 popular sports: soccer, hockey, basketball, baseball, volleyball, tennis, golf & football using creative instruction and positive encouragement.
 The program focuses on the development of gross motor skills, balance, strength, co-ordination, stamina and timing.
-Equipment used is age-appropriate and is sized just right for our preschoolers.”
+Equipment used is age-appropriate and is sized just right for our preschoolers!